-And on the other end of the spectrum, there is exclusive medical-care.
+While there’s still some disagreement about the definition of self-care, it’s clear that it exists on several levels.
+On one end, there’s exclusive self-care, with no input or guidance from a medical professional.
+While some have suggested that the majority of health care is self-care, most of us will likely need professional care at some point in our lives.
+And on the other end of the spectrum, there’s exclusive medical-care.
 In this scenario, care-related decisions are made only after consulting with a professional, and sometimes the final treatment decision is even left up to the provider.

-But somewhere in the middle lies the concept of “shared-care,” where individuals seek out professional information and consultation before coming to a decision on their own.
+But somewhere in the middle lies the concept of “shared-care,” often referred to as “patient-centered” care, where individuals seek out professional information and consultation before coming to a decision on their own.

 To me, this makes the most sense.
 Self-care is cheaper, easier to navigate, more convenient, and creates the least burden on the health care system as a whole.
 (Plus, I don’t like the idea of needlessly booking an appointment when there are others with greater needs waiting.)

-So in line with my intention this year to develop a comprehensive self-care practice of my own, I chose the “shared-care” route, and consulted with a medical professional to help navigate a health-related matter.
+So, in line with my intention this year to develop a comprehensive self-care practice of my own, my activity for the day was to focus on self-directing my care by consulting with a medical professional.

-After all, a solid self-care plan includes knowing when to seek the guidance of a professional.
+Having a solid, multidimensional self-care plan involves knowing when to seek the guidance of a professional.